ExeQuantCode/RAFFLE/CONTRIBUTING.md

 ### Code Style
 - Follow the existing code style and conventions.
 - Use meaningful variable and function names.
 - Write clear and concise comments.
 For the Fortran library, use comments compatible with the [FORD Fortran Documenter](https://forddocs.readthedocs.io/en/stable/).
-For the Python wrapper, use comments compatible with [pandoc](https://pandoc.org).
+For the Python wrapper, use comments compatible with [pandoc](https://pandoc.org), following the [NumPy style guide](https://numpydoc.readthedocs.io/en/latest/format.html).